MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystem.md

 ### displayName
 `@property(nonatomic, readonly, nonnull) NSString* displayName;`

-The friendly display name of this remote system.
+The name of the given remote system.

 ### status
 `@property(nonatomic, readonly) MCDRemoteSystemStatus status;`

-The availability status of the remote system.
+The status of this remote system's availability.

+> [!NOTE] WNS presence is used for reporting availability for Windows devices and apps which use WNS as notification type.
+RemoteSystem will be marked as "available" when the device is considered available (Windows) or when one of the underlying apps reports their presence as available (iOS and Android)

 ### manufacturerDisplayName
 `@property(nonatomic, readonly, nonnull) NSString* manufacturerDisplayName;`

-The display name of the remote system manufacturer.
+The manufacturer name of the given remote system.

 ### modelDisplayName
 `@property(nonatomic, readonly, nonnull) NSString* modelDisplayName;`

-The display name of the remote system model.
+The model name of the given remote system.

 ### apps
 `@property(nonatomic, readonly, nonnull) NSArray<MCDRemoteSystemApp*>* apps;`